EDM-UH/EDM/readme.txt

-Educational Data Mining at the University of Houston
+﻿Educational Data Mining at the University of Houston

 This repository is to guide all current members & future members of the EDM group.